jjustmint/Singo/README.md

    npm run start -- --tunnel   # easiest way for devices on other networks npm run start               # works if the device is on the same LAN
    ```
-3. Scan the QR code printed in the terminal or shown in the Expo dev tools to load the app in Expo Go.
+3. Choose how to open the app:
+   - Press `a` to launch the Android emulator.
+   - Press `i` to launch the iOS simulator.
+   - Press `w` to open the web build in your browser.
+   - Or, open the Camera/Expo Go app on a **physical device connected to the same network** as your computer and scan the QR code shown in the terminal/Expo UI.
 4. Ensure `GlobalConstant.API_URL` points to the deployed backend (default) or a LAN-accessible host so your phone can reach the API.

 ## Common Commands